-Madsen returned to Kodiak following the war and worked as a guide with his father during the spring and fall months, fished commercially in Bristol Bay during the summer, and worked during the summer, and worked in a store in Kodiak in the winter.
+Madsen returned to Kodiak following the war and worked as a guide with his father during the spring and fall months, fished commercially in Bristol Bayduring the summer, and worked in a store in Kodiak in the winter.
 He began taking correspondence courses in law because he found the subject interesting, and left Kodiak in 1949 to attend the Northwestern College of Law in Oregon.